ozerdur/argocdsamples/readMe.md

         - External secrets store
             - Hashicorp Vault
             - External Secrets Operator
-            - Clout secrets store
+            - Cloud secrets store
                 -Aws secret operator

-    Use a seperated ArgoCD instance for Production
+    Use a separated ArgoCD instance for Production
         - Use HA setup

     At least two instances should be used for ArgoCD